Start an E-Finance Business in Dubai

 Demand for digital lending, online credit facilitation, and electronic financial intermediation is growing steadily across the GCC, driven by an underserved SME credit market, a young digitally native population, and increasing adoption of alternative finance models.
 Entrepreneurs entering now are well positioned to capture early market share.

-What the E-Finance Licence Covers and Who It Suits
+What the E-Finance License Covers and Who It Suits

 Activity code 6492.98 falls under the Financial category and covers electronic financial intermediation and credit facilitation services not classified elsewhere.
-The licence type is a Business Licence issued through Dubai South Business Hub Free Zone, providing a structured and recognised legal framework for operating digital financial services in the UAE.
+The license type is a Business License issued through Dubai South Business Hub Free Zone, providing a structured and recognised legal framework for operating digital financial services in the UAE.

 Scope of Permitted Activities

-Under activity code 6492.98, licence holders may conduct the following activities:
+Under activity code 6492.98, license holders may conduct the following activities:

 Electronic facilitation of credit and loan products between borrowers and lenders via digital platforms